You Can Take Macro Photographs With A Point and Shoot

 My Point and Shoot Camera

-To answer my own question 'Can you take macro photographs with a point and shoot?'
-The answer is most definitely a resounding yes.
+Originally this hub was called 'Can you take macro photographs with a point and shoot?'
+Because the answer is most definitely a resounding yes I decided to change the name of the hub from can you to you can.
 The photograph below is one of mine that was taken with the above Lumix camera using full zoom and the intelligent auto mode.

 I was and still am very pleased with this photograph of a bee.
 I think this photograph which I have called 'The Collector' shows quite well that even an amateur who has not got any idea of the technical side of digital photography can get great results.